EichlerLab/pav/CONFIG.md

 * min_trim_qry_len [1000, int]: Ignore query alignments shorter than this size.
 Parameter is the number of reference bases the query sequence covers in one alignment record.
-* aligner_tierX ["minimap2"; string]: Alignment program to use for tier X (where X is 1 or 2).
-Recognized aligners are "minimap2" or "lra".
-By default, minimap2 is used for tier 1 and 2.
+* aligner ["minimap2"; string]: Alignment program to use ("lra" or "minimap2").
-* aligner ["minimap2"; string]: Alias for "aligner_tier1".
-Allows PAV to read configurations from earlier versions of PAV.
-* align_params_tierX [<default depends on tier>; string]: Alignment parameters for tier X (where X is 1 or 2).
+* align_params [<default depends on aligner>; string]: Alignment parameters.
-  * minimap2 tier 1 default: "-x asm20 -m 10000 -z 10000,50 -r 50000 --end-bonus=100 -O 5,56 -E 4,1 -B 5"
+  * minimap2 default: "-x asm5"
-  * lra tier 1 default: "" (default LRA parameters)
+  * lra default: ""
-  * minimap2 tier 2 default: "-x asm5"
-  * If LRA is used for tier 2 (i.e. "aligner_tier2" = "lra"), then "align_params_tier2" must be defined.
+  * Value "pav2" uses legacy alignment parameters before PAV 3.
-* minimap2_params: Alias for "align_params_tier1", but only if the tier 1 aligner is minimap2.
-Allows PAV to read configurations from earlier versions of PAV.
+* minimap2_params: Alias for "align_params", but only if the aligner is minimap2.
+Not recommeneded for new configurations, this allows PAV to read legacy configurations.
 * align_score_model ["affine::match=2,mismatch=4,gap=4:2;24:1"; string"]: A model for scoring alignment records.
   * Alignment records are scored by summing scores across a whole alignment record (i.e. sum of matches, mismatches,
   * The first parameter before "::" is the model, "affine" is the default if omitted ("::" and everything before is